 General Information / Request form and specimen labelling

-Where insufficient details are provided on the request form and specimen itself, the analysis of the specimen may be severely delayed or completely rejected with the exception of Histology tissue samples .
-Unlabelled tissue samples for Histology will be verified by the clinician attending the laboratory.
+Where insufficient details are provided on the request form and specimen itself, the analysis of the specimen may be severely delayed or completely rejected with the exception of Cellular Pathology tissue samples .
+Unlabelled tissue samples of this nature will be verified by the clinician attending the laboratory.

 Complete the request form for the department carrying out the analysis required.
 It is the responsibility of the requester to ensure the form is completed fully whenever possible with details preferably printed in capitals.
 Identifiers must be correctly spelt and complete, for example, initials are insufficient as is age of patient or just a year of birth.